Prajakta167/-Analysis-of-Junior-Cricketers-Performance-for-IPL-Selection/README.md

  performance metrics and helped understand strategic factors for helping and understanding more about the outcomes of IPL matches.
  • Role:
- - Analyzedproblemdefinition.
+ - Analyzed problem definition.
- - Haveanalyzed,identified patterns, and explored the data.
+ - Have analyzed,identified patterns, and explored the data.
- - Building,publishingcustomizedinteractive reports and dashboards using
-   Python's NumPy, Pandas, Seaborn, MatplotLib.
+ - Building,publishing customized interactive reports and dashboards using Python's NumPy, Pandas, Seaborn, MatplotLib.
- - WorkingwithateamofanalystsandimplementingaBIsolutionfor
-   cricketers performance.
- - DevelopedJupyterworkbookstoperform cricketers run score,average
+ - Working with team of analysts and implementing BI solution for cricketers performance.
-   performance.
-Analyze year wise winners , man of the match for each teams, blowers and batsman performance etc..
+ -  Analyze year wise winners , man of the match for each teams, blowers and batsman performance etc..
  - Develop Visualization reports that provide clear idea of all the business activities